saitejaopsmx/enterprise-ssd/README.md

 SSD can be installed in the following ways, depending on your requirements.

 ### Look and See (in testing)
+- __[Argo Application](argo-install/README.md):__: If argoCD is already installed, we can simply install the SSD Application.

-We can install SSD on a laptop with minikube, k3s, Docker Desktop, etc.
+We can install SSD on a laptop with minikube, k3s, Docker Desktop, Rancher Desktop,etc.
 The instructions for doing this as are follows:
 - ```kubectl create ns try-ssd```
 - ```kubectl -n try-ssd apply -f https://raw.githubusercontent.com/ksrinimba/testing/main/try-ssd.yaml```